p4535992/foundryvtt-arms-reach/README.md

 ## Known issue/Limitation

-- I know there is some measure distance issue expecially with diagonals, here some details [current issue](https://github.com/p4535992/foundryvtt-arms-reach/issues/28)
+- I know there is some measure distance issue expecially with diagonals, here some details [Can "reach" further to the east](https://github.com/p4535992/foundryvtt-arms-reach/issues/28) and [Not working well with Doors on Diagonal walls](https://github.com/p4535992/foundryvtt-arms-reach/issues/40)

 - The module setting "Avoid deselects the controlled token" doesn't work well with the option "Release on left click" of foundry , if you own more than a token you will find yourself to manually reselect the token anyway